How to Reduce Taxes with Itemized Deductions: Form 1040 Schedule A

 However, itemizing still makes sense for those whose expenses add up to a greater amount than the standard deduction.
 This is especially true for taxpayers with the highest mortgage interest rates.
 So, if your annual mortgage interest exceeds the standard deduction, this is already a good reason to go with itemized deductions.

-For more Schedule A instructions, please see the IRS’ official guidelines for 2022.
+For more Schedule A instructions, please see the IRS’ official guidelines.

 Form 1040 Schedule A consists of seven sections dedicated to the different types of expenses eligible for deduction.
 Each section contains multiple subsections in which you can specify your deducted values.